smikitky/node-multi-integer-range/README.md

 ### Unbounded ranges

-Starting from version 2.1, you can use unbounded (or infinite) ranges which look like this:
+Starting from version 2.1, you can use unbounded (or infinite) ranges, which look like this:

 ```js
 // using the string parser...